-There are three main varieties of tea -- green, black, and oolong.
+There are 3 main varieties of tea -- green, black, and oolong.
 The difference is in how the teas are processed.
 Green tea is made from unfermented leaves and reportedly contains the highest concentration of powerful antioxidants called polyphenols.
 Antioxidants are substances that fight free radicals -- damaging compounds in the body that change cells, damage DNA, and even cause cell death.
-Many scientists believe that free radicals contribute to the aging process as well as the development of a number of health problems, including cancer and heart disease.
-Antioxidants such as polyphenols in green tea can neutralize free radicals and may reduce or even help prevent some of the damage they cause.
+Many scientists believe that free radicals contribute to the aging process, as well as the development of a number of health problems, including cancer and heart disease.
+Antioxidants, such as polyphenols in green tea, can neutralize free radicals and may reduce or even help prevent some of the damage they cause.

 In traditional Chinese and Indian medicine, practitioners used green tea as a stimulant, a diuretic (to help rid the body of excess fluid), an astringent (to control bleeding and help heal wounds), and to improve heart health.
 Other traditional uses of green tea include treating gas, regulating body temperature and blood sugar, promoting digestion, and improving mental processes.

 Green tea has been extensively studied in people, animals, and laboratory experiments.
 Results from these studies suggest that green tea may help treat the following health conditions:

 Population-based studies indicate that the antioxidant properties of green tea may help prevent atherosclerosis, particularly coronary artery disease.
 Population-based studies are studies that follow large groups of people over time or studies that compare groups of people living in different cultures or with different diets.